 You are free to try editing videos on any CPU you can afford.
 A dual-core Intel Pentium such as the G4560 will work for editing videos at 1080p resolution.
 But the bigger you go with your CPU, the better performance you’ll get.

 For 1080p video editing, we recommend a Ryzen 5 CPU, such as the AMD Ryzen 5 1600.
 An Intel i5 like the i5-7600K is another good option.
 The Ryzen will be faster at rendering, but the i5 will be a little faster at lightly-threaded tasks like warp stabilize.

 For even greater performance at 4K or higher, we recommend the Intel i7-7820X (8-core hyperthreaded).
 Tons of power for a fair price.

-For those with large budgets, the mighty Intel i9-7900X (10-core hyperthreaded) will give you the best performance possible for video editing.
+For those with large budgets, the mighty Threadripper 1950X (16-core with simultaneous multithreading) will give you the best performance possible for video editing.
 Even dual Xeons would give you faster rendering, but would be slower for almost everything else.

 Are Xeon CPU(s) worth it for Video Editing?

 In the past, a dual Xeon workstation was the way to get the best video editing performance.
 Exporting, rendering, and ecoding all benefit from a lot of CPU cores.
-Up to about 10 cores improve performance.
+Up to about 16 cores improve performance.
 However, there is a tradeoff between cores and clock speed.
 The best performance is attained by balancing core count with clock speed.
-Currently, the best balance of core count and clock speed is the 10 core, 20 thread Intel i9-7900X.
-Dual socket Xeons offer the same or less performance, even the monstrous Xeon CPUs with 20+ cores won't give more performance.
+Currently, the best balance of core count and clock speed is the 16 core, 32 thread Threadripper 1950X.
+Dual socket Xeons offer the same or less performance due to slower individual cores, even the monstrous Xeon CPUs with 20+ cores won't give more performance.

 FAQ 4: Should I get a powerful video card for video editing?